-Name Age Position Young-Joon (YJ) Kim 52 Chief Executive Officer and Director Jonathan Kim 42 Chief Financial Officer, Executive Vice President and Chief Accounting Officer Theodore Kim 47 Chief Compliance Officer, Executive Vice President, General Counsel and Secretary Tae Jong Lee 54 Executive Vice President and General Manager, Foundry Services Group Woung Moo Lee 54 Executive Vice President and General Manager, Standard Products Group
+Name Age Position Young-Joon (YJ) Kim 53 Chief Executive Officer and Director Jonathan Kim 43 Chief Financial Officer, Executive Vice President and Chief Accounting Officer Theodore Kim 48 Chief Compliance Officer, Executive Vice President, General Counsel and Secretary Tae Jong Lee 55 Executive Vice President and General Manager, Foundry Services Group Woung Moo Lee 55 Executive Vice President and General Manager, Standard Products Group

 Young-Joon (YJ) Kim, Chief Executive Officer and Director.
-Mr. YJ Kim became our director and Chief Executive Officer in May 2015, after serving as Interim Chief Executive Officer since May 2014.
-Mr. YJ Kim served as our General Manager, Semiconductor Manufacturing Services, from May 2015 to November 2015 and previously served as our General Manager, Display Solutions Division and Executive Vice President from May 2013 to May 2015.
-Prior to joining our Company, Mr. YJ Kim served at Cavium, Inc., a leading provider of semiconductor products that enable secure and intelligent processing for enterprise, datacenter, cloud, wired and wireless networking, from June 2006 to April 2013, most recently as Vice President, Infrastructure Processor Division, and General Manager at the Multi-Core Processor Group.
-Prior to Cavium, Mr. YJ Kim served as Core Team Lead and General Manager of Tolapai Program at Intel Corporation from August 2004 to June 2006.
-YJ Kim also served as Director of Marketing at Samsung Semiconductor, Inc. from June 1996 to May 1998.
-In 1988, Mr. YJ Kim began his career as a product engineer at Intel Corporation.
-In 1998, Mr. Kim cofounded API Networks, a joint venture between Samsung and Compaq specializing in alpha processors, where he served as the head of product management, worldwide sales and business development.
-Mr. YJ Kim has over 27 years of experience in the semiconductor industry, covering engineering, marketing, product development, strategic planning and general management for microprocessors, network processors, FLASH, EPROM, analog, mixedsignal, sensors, workstations and servers.
-Mr. YJ Kim holds B.S. and M.Eng degrees in Electrical Engineering from Cornell University.
+Mr. YJ Kim became our Chief Executive Officer and director in May 2015.
+Mr. Kim joined MagnaChip in May 2013 and served as our Executive Vice President and General Manager, Display Solutions Division.
+He was promoted to Interim Chief Executive Officer in May 2014.
+He also served as the acting General Manager of our Foundry Services Group from May to November 2015.
+Prior to joining MagnaChip, Mr. Kim held a variety of senior management roles at several global semiconductor firms in a career spanning nearly 30 years.
+His past roles include marketing, engineering, product development and strategic planning, and his product expertise includes microprocessors, network processors, FLASH, EPROM, analog, mixed-signal, sensors, workstations and servers.
+Immediately before joining MagnaChip, Mr. Kim served as Vice President, Infrastructure Processor Division, and General Manager of the Multi-Core Processor Group of Cavium, Inc., where he worked from 2006 to 2013.
+Prior to Cavium, Mr. Kim served as Core Team Lead and General Manager of the Tolapai Program at Intel Corporation from 2004 to 2006.
+In 1998, Mr. Kim co-founded API Networks, a joint venture between Samsung and Compag, where he served as the head of product management, worldwide sales and business development for Alpha processors.
+Prior to API Networks, Mr. Kim served as Director of Marketing at Samsung Semiconductor, Inc. from 1996 to 1998.
+Mr. Kim began his career as a product engineer at Intel Corporation.
+Mr. Kim holds B.S. and M.Eng degrees in Electrical Engineering from Cornell University.

 Jonathan Kim (J. Kim), Chief Financial Officer, Executive Vice President and Chief Accounting Officer.
-Mr. J. Kim was appointed our Chief Financial Officer and Executive Vice President in May 2015, after serving as our Interim Chief Financial Officer, Chief Accounting Officer and Senior Vice President since March 2014.
-Prior to joining our company, Mr. J. Kim served since July 2010 as the Chief Financial Officer of StartForce,

-Inc., a VC backed desktop virtualization company, which was acquired in February 2011 by ZeroDesktop, Inc., a leading developer of next-generation desktop virtualization and cloud computing solutions.
-Mr. J. Kim continued to serve as the Chief Financial Officer at ZeroDesktop through March 2014.
-Mr. J. Kim also served as a principal at a Silicon Valley based investment and advisory firm where he led investments in startup companies in the U.S. and Korea.
-Mr. J. Kim began his career in public accounting and held various positions with Deloitte for nearly 10 years, serving Global Fortune 500 and U.S. multinational publicly traded clients in the Technology, Media & Telecommunication sectors.
-Mr. J. Kim holds a B.A. degree in Business Administration from the Foster School of Business at the University of Washington and is a Certified Public Accountant.
+Mr. Jonathan Kim was appointed Chief Financial Officer and Executive Vice President in May 2015, after serving as our Interim Chief Financial Officer, Chief Accounting Officer and Senior Vice President since March 2014.
+Prior to joining MagnaChip, Mr. Kim served since July 2010 as the Chief Financial Officer of StartForce, Inc., a VC backed desktop virtualization company, which was acquired in February 2011 by ZeroDesktop, Inc., a leading developer of next-generation desktop virtualization and cloud computing solutions.
+Mr. Kim continued to serve as the Chief Financial Officer at ZeroDesktop through March 2014.
+Mr. Kim also served as a principal at a Silicon Valley based investment and advisory firm where he led investments in startup companies in the U.S. and Korea.
+Mr. Kim began his career in public accounting and held various positions with Deloitte for nearly 10 years, serving Global Fortune 500 and U.S. multinational publicly traded clients in the Technology, Media & Telecommunication sectors.
+Mr. Kim holds a B.A. degree in Business Administration from the Foster School of Business at the University of Washington and is a Certified Public Accountant.